 Make No Small Plans

-To track progress towards our goals of water and energy independence, and to help us to create a place that is part of the cultural fabric of our new neighborhood, we adopted a variety of third party verification programs that align with core values.
+To guide us towards our goals, and to help us to create a place that is part of the cultural fabric of our new neighborhood, we adopted a variety of third party verification programs that align with core values.
 Arch Nexus SAC is a Living Certified Building version 3.0 and certified LEED Platinum version 4.0.

 “We abuse land because we see it as a commodity belonging to us.
 When we see land as a community to which we belong, we use it with love and respect.”

 The Living Building Challenge™ is a building certification program, advocacy tool and philosophy that defines the most advanced measure of sustainability in the built environment possible today and acts to rapidly diminish the gap between current limits and the end-game positive solutions we seek.

 The Challenge is comprised of seven performance categories called Petals: Place, Water, Energy, Health & Happiness, Materials, Equity and Beauty.
 Petals are subdivided into a total of twenty Imperatives, each of which focuses on a specific sphere of influence.
 This compilation of Imperatives can be applied to almost every conceivable building project, of any scale and any location—be it a new building or an existing structure.

 For more information on the Living Building Challenge please go to living-future.org/lbc